|

 practice

-drills, which focus on using already learned basic skills - to learn
+drills, which utilize already learned basic skills to learn a

 Goal 1 - Learning Volleyball in Game-like